Sudanese Australians: After the second civil war

 Since 1983, fighting between Sudan's government and the rebels in the south has killed about two million people.
 The fighting in Sudan has interfered with the production and distribution of food and caused widespread hunger.
 Many civilians in southern Sudan had fled their region because of this crisis.
 Some Sudanese Australians returned to their ancestral homeland when the conflict officially ended in 2005.
+Following South Sudan becoming an independent nation in 2011, earlier waves of Sudanese Australians were recognized as a separate community and became South Sudanese Australians.

 Sudanese Australians suffer from racist attitudes on the part of white Australians, including members of the police force, politicians and the media, and on occasions this has led to violence and even murder.
 In 2007 Liep Gony, a 17-year-old Sudanese Australian, was killed in a random attack by two white men, one of whom had expressed the desire to kill a Sudanese man.
 Initial press reports claimed this murder to be related to Sudanese gang crime, and in the subsequent political storm, the Liberal National government more than halved the number of visas available to Sudanese people.

 Sudanese Australians were the object of an intense moral panic around supposed gang crime in Victoria in the period of 2016 to 2018, where the press and coalition politicians employed racialised criminalising language and exaggerated and distorted reporting of incidents involving, or allegedly involving, Sudanese Australians.
+In Victoria, Australia, people born in Sudan were overrepresented in crime statistics in 2017–2018, accounting for 1.1% of unique alleged offenders while making up about 0.14% of the state population.
+Professor Wood of Melbourne University cautioned that this disparity should not be interpreted in isolation, as the Sudanese-born population in Victoria was unusually young.
+Because offending is concentrated among younger age groups, especially those aged 18 to 25, the age profile of the community was described as an important factor helping to explain its overrepresentation.